-We all need to pause to celebrate success, catch our breath, and carry on .
+Take a moment to celebrate success, catch your breath, and carry on.

 In 2020, National Voter Corps expanded our list of organizations on our 50 State Map and updated (among other things) our Must See Articles list and Posts.
 We continued to send volunteers and gave financial support (thank you, again, donors!) to Reclaim Our Vote.
 We also helped Michigan Election Reform Alliance by recruiting volunteers and printing postcards that were sent to help voters with mail-in ballots find drop-boxes and to remember the deadline.